Pinterest Hidden Image

 Ingredient Notes

-• Vegan butter.
-This recipe calls for vegan block butter (like buttery sticks) and not spreadable margarine or butter from a tub.
+• Vegan butter: This recipe calls for vegan block butter (like buttery sticks) and not spreadable margarine or butter from a tub.
 I use flora plant butter.

-• Brown sugar and granulated sugar.
-The combination of sugars is key to getting the texture right for this vegan snickerdoodle cookie recipe.
+• Brown Sugar and Granulated Sugar: The combination of sugars is key to getting the texture right for this vegan snickerdoodle cookie recipe.
 Brown sugar adds moisture and a caramelized taste, while regular granulated/cane sugar gives structure and a crunchy outer shell.

 Pin

-(1) Make the sugar coating.
-Mix the granulated sugar and ground cinnamon together in a medium bowl and set aside.
+Step 1: Mix the granulated sugar and ground cinnamon together in a medium bowl and set aside.

-Cream the butter and sugar.
-Whisk together the vegan butter, brown sugar, and granulated sugar in a large mixing bowl for 3-4 minutes, until light and fluffy.
+Step 2: In a stand mixer or with an electric mixer, cream the vegan butter, brown sugar, and granulated sugar in a large mixing bowl for 3-4 minutes, until light and fluffy.
 Add the silken tofu and vanilla extract and mix again to combine.

-Use a rubber spatula to mix together the ingredients until they form a dough consistency.
+Step 4: Use a rubber spatula to mix together the ingredients until they form a dough consistency.

 💬 FAQs